Conzar/ckan-puppet/README.md

 Set this parameter to true if the apt repository should be reset and cleaned.
 This is necessary if deploying with Vagrant.

+### `recaptcha_publickey`
+The public key for recaptcha (by default not set).

+### `recaptcha_privatekey`
+The private key for recaptcha (by default not set).

+### `max_resource_size`
+The maximum in megabytes a resource upload can be.

+### `datapusher_formats`
+File formats that will be pushed to the DataStore by the DataPusher.
+When adding or editing a resource which links to a file in one of these formats, the DataPusher will automatically try to import its contents to the DataStore.

+### `apache_headers`
+Sets the apache headers so to control search engine crawls and etc.

+### `postgres_pass`
+The password for the postgres user of the database (admin user).

+### `pg_hba_conf_defaults`
+True if use the default hbas and false to configure your own.
+This module uses puppetlabs/postgresql so this setting informs the postgresql module that the hba's should be handled outside of this module.
+Requires your own hba configuration.

 ## Manual Configuration

 A systems admin account is still required to be created manually.
 If using Ubuntu, use the following command: